HomeDing/homeding.github.io/elements/menu.md

 ---
 title: Menu Element
-id: nn
+id: menu
 tags: ["Element"]
+excerpt: >
+  The MenuElement allows controlling multiple values or switches by using a single rotary encoder.
 ---

 # {{data.title}}

-::: excerpt default
+::: excerpt {{data.id}}
-The MenuElement allows controlling multiple values or switches by using a single rotary encoder.
+{{data.excerpt}}
 :::

 In the configuration a list of elements is defined that can be controlled.